Pravda: Pre-revolutionary Pravda

 Though Pravda officially began publication on 5 May 1912 (22 April 1912 OS), the anniversary of Karl Marx's birth, its origins trace back to 1903 when it was founded in Moscow by a wealthy railway engineer, V.A.
 Kozhevnikov.
 Pravda had started publishing in the light of the Russian Revolution of 1905.
-At the time when the paper was founded, the name "Pravda" already had a clear historical connotation, since the law code of the Medieval Kievan Rus' was known as Russkaya Pravda; in this context, "Pravda" meant "Justice" rather than "Truth", "Russkaya Pravda" being "Russian Justice".
-This early law code had been rediscovered and published by 18th-century Russian scholars, and, in 1903, educated Russians with some knowledge of their country's history could have been expected to know the name.

 During its earliest days, Pravda had no political orientation.
 Kozhevnikov started it as a journal of arts, literature and social life.
 Kozhevnikov was soon able to form up a team of young writers including A.A.
 Bogdanov, N.A Rozhkov, M.N Pokrovsky, I.I Skvortsov-Stepanov, P.P Rumyantsev and M.G.
 Lunts, who were active contributors on 'social life' section of Pravda.
 Later, they became the editorial board of the journal, and, in the near future, also became the active members of the Bolshevik faction of the Russian Social Democratic Labour Party (RSDLP).
 Because of certain quarrels between Kozhevnikov and the editorial board, he had asked them to leave and the Menshevik faction of the RSDLP took over as the editorial board.
 But the relationship between them and Kozhevnikov was also a bitter one.

 The Ukrainian political party Spilka, which was also a splinter group of the RSDLP, took over the journal as its organ.
 Leon Trotsky was invited to edit the paper in 1908, and the paper was moved to Vienna in 1909.
 By then, the editorial board of Pravda consisted of hard-line Bolsheviks who sidelined the Spilka leadership soon after it shifted to Vienna.
 Trotsky had introduced a tabloid format to the newspaper and distanced itself from the intra-party struggles inside the RSDLP.
 During those days, Pravda gained a large audience among Russian workers.
 By 1910, the Central Committee of the RSDLP suggested making Pravda its official organ.